Batemans of Stamford is the perfect place to sell your watches, gold, silver and jewellery

-- Fees for selling are very competitive and simple to understand, unlike many competitors or other ways of selling where fees are often 'hidden' and seem cheaper.
+- Fees for selling are very competitive and simple to understand, unlike many competitors or other ways of selling where fees are often 'hidden' and appear cheaper.

 - No Sale No Fee: If a lot does not sell there is nothing to pay.

 - We have a team of knowledgeable and friendly experts lead by Managing Director & Specialist Valuer Greg Bateman who can help identify and value your treasured items, backed up by an experienced and helpful staff, cutting edge online bidding systems, and a worldwide reach: